 It’s critical that we get creative to ensure the future of parks and recreation.
-Traditional, old-fashioned advocacy techniques simply cannot be relied upon any longer.
+Traditional, old-fashioned advocacy techniques cannot be relied upon any longer.
 Thankfully, NRPA’s membership consists of an extensive network of park and recreation professionals and advocates, all uniquely positioned to take an innovative approach to advocacy.
 Instead of relying on standard advocacy techniques, our members can take advantage of compelling resources: beautiful parks, quality programming, and a deep connection with their communities.
 Anyone can interact with their Congressional offices with the occasional email.
 By inviting their members of Congress or their staff to see the essential services they provide first-hand, our members can create lasting impressions that are allowing them to build strong relationships with their federal elected officials and staff year-round.

 This powerful storytelling, show-and-tell method is exactly what’s behind the Park Champion campaign, NRPA’s signature grassroots advocacy initiative.
 This innovative campaign is engaging park and recreation professionals, park advocates, and decision-makers across the nation in park and recreation advocacy.
 Through webinars with expert guest speakers, comprehensive toolkits, and staff on-hand, the Park Champion initiative is making it easy to bring Capitol Hill to a park near you.

-In this second year of the initiative, Park Champions from across the county invited their members of Congress to exciting events already on their calendar.
+In this third year of the initiative, Park Champions from across the county invited their members of Congress to exciting events already on their calendar.
 Members of Congress and their staff, eager to get out of their office and into the community to interact with constituents, jumped at the opportunity to get out to events in parks and community centers in their districts.
 Through impactful visits to everything from park dedications to summer meal programs, Park Champions are making a big difference, one event at a time.

 Make parks and recreation advocacy a priority this year – sign the Park Champion pledge today!